RandyKnapp/ValheimMods/EpicLoot/info.md

     * **ExclusiveEffectTypes:** This effect may not be rolled on an item that has already rolled on of these effects
     * **AllowedItemTypes:** This effect may only be rolled on items of a the types in this list.
 When this list is empty, this is usually done because this is a special effect type added programmatically  or currently not allowed to roll.
 Options are: `Helmet, Chest, Legs, Shoulder, Utility, Bow, OneHandedWeapon, TwoHandedWeapon, TwoHandedWeaponLeft, Shield, Tool, Torch`
     * **ExcludedItemTypes:** This effect may only be rolled on items that are not one of the types on this list.
     * **AllowedRarities:** This effect may only be rolled on an item of one of these rarities.
-Options are: `Magic, Rare, Epic, Legendary`
+Options are: `Magic, Rare, Epic, Legendary, Mythic`
     * **ExcludedRarities:** This effect may only be rolled on an item that is not of one of these rarities.
     * **AllowedSkillTypes:** This effect may only be rolled on an item that uses one of these skill types.
 Options are: `Swords, Knives, Clubs, Polearms, Spears, Blocking, Axes, Bows, ElementalMagic, BloodMagic, Unarmed, Pickaxes, Crossbows, Fishing, Ride`
     * **ExcludedSkillTypes:** This effect may only be rolled on an item that does not use one of these skill types.